DOMESSE/CI_PP1_KimOchSusan/README.md

 - Featured on all four pages.
 - The navbar is fully responsive and becomes vertical when the screen size is small enough.
 - The links have a nice highlight to show what you are hovering over, makes it easier to understand that they are interactive links.
+- User stories covered: 4

 ![navbar](docs/features/navbar.png)

 ### Home Page
 - Allowes users to see what meal-deal is available for the upcoming Sunday
-- User stories covered: 5
+- User stories covered: 1, 2

 ![Home-Page](docs/features/homepage.png)

 ### Footer
 - Featured on all four pages.
 - It also contains links to the business owners social media.
-- User stories covered: 1, 6, 7, 10, 15
+- User stories covered: 3

 ![Footer](docs/features/footer.png)

 ### About Us
 - Gives a description of the restaurant and its facilities with a image of the front of the building on the right side
-- User stories covered: 3, 14
+- User stories covered: 3

 ![About Us](docs/features/about_us.png)

 ### Contact us
 - Features a few reviews left by the restaurants customers on social media
-- User stories covered: 3
+- User stories covered: 6

 ![Contact us](docs/features/contact_us.png)

 ### Gallery
 - Imagery of the restaurant arranged in a grid
-- User stories covered: 4
+- User stories covered: 5

 ![Gallery](docs/features/gallery.png)

 ### Contact Form
 - A way for user to provide feedback
-- User stories covered: 9, 15
+- User stories covered: 9

 ![Contact Form](docs/features/contact_form.png)

 ### Map
 - There is an iFrame with the business physical location.
-- User stories covered: 1, 12
+- User stories covered: 8

 ![Map](docs/features/googlemap.png)

 ### Treatment Info board
 - Provides the user with information about the restaurant including address, phone number, email, and the name of the owner
-- User stories covered: 7, 15
+- User stories covered: 7

 ![Info Box](docs/features/info_board.png)